photoprism/photoprism/README.md

 - Albums to organize your photos (0% implemented)
 - Easy backup and export (10% implemented)

+More advanced features will follow later:
+- Sharing with friends
+- Improved search based on Solr
+- Facial recognition

 Please ask if you have any questions.
 A more detailed documentation - also for non-developers - will follow.

 Donations
 ---------

-To continue working full-time and create a community, we are looking for public funding or an investor who shares our vision.
-Please contact us if this is you or you have some advice.
+To continue working full-time and build a community, we are looking for public funding or an investor who shares our vision.
+Any help and advice is much appreciated.

 Since the software is not released yet, we don't want to ask for small donations from individuals.
 Please leave a star if you like this project, it provides enough motivation to keep going.